Homeschool History With YouTube

 Geo History– Map animation videos that summarize historical subjects. (middle school to adult)

-George Washington Speaks– History educator Vern Frykholm portrays George Washington as he describes 18th American historical events. (upper elementary to high school)
+George Washington Speaks– History educator Vern Frykholm portrays George Washington as he recounts 18th-century American historical events. (upper elementary to high school)

-Hip Hughes History– Mostly focuses on U.S. history and politics but also includes some world history and general interest. (middle school to adult)
+Hip Hughes History– Mostly focuses on U.S. history and politics, but also includes some world history and general interest topics. (middle school to adult)

 History Buffs– A show dedicated solely to reviewing historical movies for accuracy. (high school & adult)